5 books to add to your reading list

 1. Provence, 1970 by Luke Barr*

-This was the lovely Flowers & Bread selection for their monthly book club and I absolutely adored it.
+This was the lovely Flowers & Bread selection for their monthly book club, and I absolutely adored it.
 It takes place in the south of France, in the winter of 1970 when some of the most talented American chefs found themselves together in the place that initially inspired their food journey.
-It shares insight into how Julia Child, Richard Olney, James Beard, MFK Fisher and a few other characters worked to break away American fine dining from the shackles of France.
-It is beautifully written by Luke Barr, the grandnephew of MFK Fisher and he worked to piece together correspondences from this closely knit group of chefs and food writers.
+It shares insight into how Julia Child, Richard Olney, James Beard, MFK Fisher, and a few other characters worked to break away American fine dining from the shackles of France.
+It is beautifully written by Luke Barr, the grandnephew of MFK Fisher and he worked to piece together correspondences from this tightly knit group of chefs and food writers.
 MFK was my favorite character - both elusive and independent.
 I could go on and on about her alone, and I am inspired to read more of her writing.